letstri/hookas/README.md

 - [useSessionStorage](#usesessionstorage) - Store data in the browser's session storage
 - [useScrollDirection](#usescrolldirection) - Track the scroll direction
 - [useIsInViewport](#useisinviewport) - Check if an element is in the viewport
+- [useInitializedEffect](#useinitializedeffect) - Run an effect only after all dependencies are not undefined
+- [useInitializedEffectOnce](#useinitializedeffectonce) - Run an effect only once after all dependencies are not undefined

 ### useIsOnline